miguelmarcondesf/activerecord-tenanted/GUIDE.md

 - [x] make basic fragment caching work
 - [x] investigate: is collection caching going to be tenanted properly
 - [x] investigate: make sure the QueryCache executor is clearing query caches for tenanted pool
-- [ ] do we need to do some exploration on how to make sure all caching is tenanted?
+- [x] do we need to do some exploration on how to make sure all caching is tenanted?
-  - maybe not.
+  - I'm making the call not to pursue this.
 Rails.cache is a primitive.
 Just document it.

 ## Action View Fragment Caching

+Documentation outline:

+- explain how it works (cache keys)

 TODO: